FUTURE SOLICITOR | YOUTH VOICE IN SOCIAL JUSTICE & LAW | Teen AI Ethics Advocate

 forcing through ceilings, wrecking the walls.

-They are gardeners tending my growth.
+They are gardeners tending my growth,

-They anchor me when I feel uprooted,
+anchoring me when I feel uprooted,

 reminding me that fractured roots